counterbeing/home-projects/docs/notes/Black blood of the Earth Coffee.md

 - Ratio should be about 1.5 cups of coffee grounds to 4 cups of water
 - Keep the cold brew as cold as possible
 - Extract in 3 passes
-- Extract using a Buchner Funnel with some kind of vacuum
+- Extract using a [[Buchner Funnel Coffee Extraction v1]] with some kind of vacuum
 - Coffee ground on the finer side

 ## Variables to play with